nondejus/AwesomeUnityCommunity/README.md

 * [Docker Unity3D](https://github.com/wtanaka/docker-unity3d "") - This docker image runs in a terminal so you don't have access to the UI.
 This docker image is intended to run unity commands with the command line.
 You can use it for running tests and creating builds.
 * [Unity3D CI Example](https://github.com/GabLeRoux/unity3d-ci-example "") - Additional remote of Unity3D CI example project for Travis and CircleCI on Github.
+* [Unity3D Travis CI](https://github.com/kevinta893/unity3d-travis-ci "") - A simple example of how to build and deploy a Unity3D package on Travis CI and GitHub Releases.

 ## Testing <a name="testing"></a>